Skip to content

 print(completion.choices[0])

-OpenAI Python SDK (advanced usage)
+Advanced usage with the OpenAI Python SDK

 python